heitorrapela/HalluciDet/README.md

-# HalluciDet (Accepted WACV2024)
+# HalluciDet [WACV2024 and @LatinX/CVPR2024]

 ![HalluciDet Model](./resources/hallucidet.png)

 This repository contains the code used for [HalluciDet: Hallucinating RGB Modality for Person Detection Through Privileged Information 🔗](https://arxiv.org/abs/2310.04662) by Heitor Rapela Medeiros, Fidel A. Guerrero Pena, Masih Aminbeidokhti, Thomas Dubail, Eric Granger, Marco Pedersoli **(WACV 2024)**.
+Recently, this work was also accepted as an extended abstract in the [LatinX in CV (LXCV) @CVPR2024 🔗](https://www.latinxinai.org/cvpr-2024)